 - In the latter, the mandated effect is simply so extreme that we cannot help but consider it a “turn” or “shift” in the available space of upcoming options for any character.

-Check out these two videos and look carefully at the many failed rolls, but especially the Catastrophes.
+Check out these three sessions and look carefully at the many failed rolls, but especially the Catastrophes.
 Ross is really hard-pressed to stay in the latter zone, which he wants to do, and is often faced with the perceived trap between hosing the player as they richly deserve, in a fashion that genuinely changes the whole situation for them and others, vs. imposing intrusive, directive “plot author” talk that he knows would be, for lack of a better word, compromised.
 Without turning this into a criticism-session, I’m interested in your own experiences that match directly to any one of the Catastrophic moments here.